These bylaws were adopted and approved by the Board of Directors on January 11, 2017 and amended on February 7, 2021, and most recently June 7, 2023.

-Attorneys, law school graduates, law students, and legal professionals with hearing loss are eligible for DHHBA membership.
-To become a DHHBA member, persons must complete a membership application, accompanied by payment of dues.
-All eligible applicants shall be entitled to membership upon the approval of their membership applications and payment of the appropriate dues.
-The President, Secretary, and Treasurer of the DHHBA will review and approve membership applications.
-DHHBA may require additional information to confirm membership eligibility, such as name, confirmation of hearing loss, admission to any bar or law school, date of birth, and contact information for the applicant’s residence and place of business.
+Attorneys, law school graduates, law students, and legal professionals within the United States and Canada who are d/Deaf, hard of hearing, late-deafened, DeafBlind, or otherwise have a hearing disability or hearing loss are eligible for DHHBA membership.
+To become a DHHBA Member, individuals shall complete an online membership application, accompanied by payment of dues.
+The President, Vice President, and Recorder of the DHHBA will review and approve membership applications.
+DHHBA may require additional information to confirm membership eligibility, such as name, confirmation that they are d/Deaf, hard of hearing, late deafened, DeafBlind, or otherwise have a hearing disability or hearing loss, admission to any bar or law school, personally identifiable information, and contact information for the applicant’s residence and place of business.

 Section 2.
 Types of Memberships.

 There shall be three types of Membership:

 1. Attorney Members.
 Any attorney who is a member in good standing of any recognized bar within any state, territory, or province within the United States or Canada may be an Attorney Member of DHHBA.
 Upon payment of dues, Attorney Members shall be entitled to vote in elections for the Board of Directors and on any matters presented by the Board of Directors to the Membership for a vote.
 Attorney Members may hold office in DHHBA and otherwise participate in DHHBA affairs.